zuoym15/craves.ai/docs/dataset_info.md

 In the real environments, we collected and manually annotated two sets of data.
 The first one is named the **lab dataset**, which contains more than 20,000 frames captured by a 720P Webcam.
 We manually chose **428** key frames and annotated them.
 We deliberately put distractors, e.g. colorful boxes, dices and balls, to make the dataset more difficult.

 The second part of real-world image data, the **YouTube dataset**, is crawled from YouTube, which contains 109 videos with the OWI-535 arm.
 This is a largely diversified collection, in which the arm may even be modded, i.e., the geometric constraints may not hold perfectly.
 We sampled **275** frames and manually annotated the visibility as well as position for each 2D keypoint.
-The complete list of youtube videos can be found [here](https://www.youtube.com/playlist?list=PLOnBc7A9ZnwMGnthPtaoB8SR-TTvcfC1P) yoand can be downloaded with [youtube-dl](https://github.com/youtube-dl/youtube-dl).
+The complete list of youtube videos can be found [here](https://www.youtube.com/playlist?list=PLOnBc7A9ZnwMGnthPtaoB8SR-TTvcfC1P) and can be downloaded with [youtube-dl](https://github.com/youtube-dl/youtube-dl).

 Besides these three datasets, we also released images for finetuning the model in the real domain.
 These images are captured under the same environment as the lab dataset but from different videos.
 No annotation for these images and they are used for domain adaptation.